 \subsection{Application to Observations}

 We have demonstrated that this new cosmic web filament-finding methodology can be applied to any catalog of galaxies to extract highly detailed information on the characteristics of filaments and their effect on galaxy evolution.
-We are conducting an archival research program for Cycle 31 {\it Hubble Space Telescope} (HST) (AR\# 17568; PI: Hasan) to apply this method to observed galaxy catalogs from SDSS.
-From a catalog of $\sim$600,000 galaxies in SDSS, MCPM density fields were constructed to $z\simeq0.5$ by \citet{Wilde23}.
-We will apply these density fields as input to {\disperse} to reconstruct the cosmic web structure out to $\approx$40\% the age of the universe and identify filaments with greater fidelity than ever before in the real universe.
-The application to real galaxy catalogs will be done in redshift space instead of Cartesian space as in the simulation application in this paper, which includes redshift space distortions and peculiar velocities \citep[e.g.,][]{Kaiser84}.
-In future work, we will test our method in mock redshift space in simulations.
+We are conducting a {\it Hubble Space Telescope} (HST) archival research program (AR\#17568; PI: Hasan) to apply this method to observed galaxy catalogs from SDSS at $z\simeq0.5$ \citep{Wilde23}.
+We will probe the gas in filaments across $\approx$40\% of the age of the universe using absorption features in QSO spectra observed with the Cosmic Origins Spectrograph (COS) on board HST \citep{Green12}.

-For our HST program, we will probe the filaments identified in the SDSS volume with absorption features in the spectra of background QSOs, observed with the Cosmic Origins Spectrograph (COS) onboard HST \citep{Green12}, allowing detailed studies of the gas in different cosmic web environments using the tried-and-tested method of QSO absorption spectroscopy \citep[e.g.,][]{Bordoloi14,Burchett16,Hasan20}.
-We will use commonly observed absorption features such as {\Lya} and {\OVI} in existing archival HST/COS QSO spectra to place unprecedented constraints on the gas in cosmic web filaments and how this affects the baryon cycle \citep[e.g.,][]{Tumlinson17,PH20} that regulates galaxy evolution.
-Therefore, our work will go a long way in ascertaining the importance of the physical conditions of filamentary gas in the supply and quenching of galactic gas.